Probate Real Estate FAQ

 Probate Real Estate - Frequently Asked Questions

-We help estates (Executors, Administrators, and Attorneys) with their Probate real estate sales which includes everything from pre-listing preparation through the close of escrow.
-As Certified Probate Real Estate Specialists, and as an Attorney, we know that selling Probate real estate in Los Angeles after the passing of a loved one can be an overwhelming task.
-See our PROBATE and TESTIMONIALS pages.
+We help Estates — including Executors, Administrators, and Attorneys — with their Probate real estate sales in Los Angeles County, handling everything from pre-listing preparation to closing escrow.
+As Certified Probate Real Estate Specialists and as an Attorney, we know that selling Probate property in Los Angeles after the passing of a loved one can be an overwhelming task.

 What is Probate Real Estate?